nottrobin/initsetup/README.md

 These are my personal init scripts that I use in my systems for:

-- nginx
+- `nginx` - server
-- phpfcgi - php fastcgi proxy
+- `phpfcgi` - php fastcgi proxy
-- node - node.js proxy
+- `node` - node.js proxy
-- rw - start services needed for my website
+- `rw` - start services needed for my website
-- noderw - start services needed for the node.js version of my website
+- `noderw` - start services needed for the node.js version of my website

 I've broken these down by linux flavour (I only use two flavours):